Hurley-Natick/Covid19-NP-Swab/README.md

 <a name="results"></a>
 ## Results

 As materials and designs (including existing swabs) get tested, we will record passing results [here](Results/np_swab_results.xlsx).
-See images in the appropriate subfolders in the [img/ directory.](img/)
+See images in the appropriate subfolders in the [img/ directory.](img/) **Please do not modify this Excel file directly; it will be overwritten.** Instead ask rarnaout@bidmc.harvard.edu for write privileges to the Googledoc spreadsheet that leads to this document.

 Please organize entries into the following fields.
 If you need help [contact us](#contact).
 ___